Bring Medicare home!

 Moreover, the Pentagon’s TRICARE and VA Department's health coverage reimburse 30 thousand U.S. military retirees who live in the Philippines.

-We anticipate this crucial study would recommend the extension of Medicare coverage to visiting Filipino American seniors and U.S. retirees in the Philippines to obtain huge projected savings for the Centers for Medicare & Medicaid Services (CMS) and the American taxpayers in general.
+We anticipate this crucial pilot program extending Medicare coverage to Filipino American seniors and U.S. retirees in the Philippines would mean huge savings for the Centers for Medicare & Medicaid Services (CMS) and the American taxpayers.

 In the meantime, we support the CMS current policy allowing Medicare Advantage (Part C) insurance companies, as part of their temporary (6-months) world-wide coverage, to reimburse their beneficiaries for paying directly the top Philippine hospitals and their doctors for medically necessary treatment when they visit.